Sakwar (Gilgit Baltistan)

 Sakwar is small town and gateway to Gilgit City on the bank of the Gilgit River.
 Sakwargah Nallah is merged at Sakwar with the Gilgit River.
 Karakoram Highway is turned toward Hunza from here and Gilgit Road moves toward Gilgit City, Ghizer and Shandur National Park.

-One of the best beauty of Gilgit is the Karakoram Highway along the Gilgit River in the Gilgit area, one can find a number of rock carvings and drawings from the Buddhist time period along the road, especially in Passu village near Hunza Valley.
+One of the best beauty of Gilgit is the Karakoram Highway along the Gilgit River in the Gilgit area, one can also find a number of rock carvings and drawings from the Buddhist time period along the road as well.
+It was abundant in standing rocks in Passu village near Hunza Valley.

-The main attractions of the Gilgit are the beautiful valleys of its surroundings such as Juglot, Danyore, Naltar, Nomal, and Bagrot Valley.
-Distaghil Sar at an elevation of 25,869 feet is the highest peak in the Gilgit district, which is the 19th highest peak in the world.
+The main attractions of Gilgit are the beautiful valleys of its surroundings such as Juglot, Danyore, Naltar, Nomal, and Bagrot Valley.
+Distaghil Sar at an elevation of 25,869 feet is the highest peak in Shimshal valley in the Gilgit district, which is the 19th highest peak in the world.

 Picture Location Map